Caroline Bliss

 Caroline Bliss (born 7 July 1961) is an English former actress who trained at the Bristol Old Vic Theatre School.
 She played M's secretary, Miss Moneypenny, in the James Bond films of the Timothy Dalton era, The Living Daylights and Licence to Kill.
 The character had previously been played by Lois Maxwell.
 Her first role was as Princess Diana in Charles & Diana: A Royal Love Story (1982).

 Personal life

 Bliss is the granddaughter of composer Sir Arthur Bliss, former Master of the Queen's Music.
 She is married to author and actor Andy Secombe, son of singer Harry Secombe, and as of 2013, the couple were living in Goonbell, Cornwall, with their two children.

+She now describes herself as an emotional intuitive and teacher of enlightenment.
+She is also a regular teacher with Alternatives in London.

 Filmography

 Bliss's film and television work includes appearances in: